Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Preliminaries

 \subsection{Approximation function}

-In \cite{MR0612810}, R\"{u}ssmann introduced the definition of the approximation function to represent a large class of small divisors, ensuring that the KAM iteration can continue.
-Notably, in our work, we refer to this as the $1-$approximation function.
-It's worth mentioning that these remarkable results do not rely on iterative techniques, but rather on the ingenious application of optimization methods.
-For a concise yet insightful overview of this method, please refer to \cite{MR879908} when $\sigma=1$.
+In his work on small divisor problems \cite{MR0612810}, R\"{u}ssmann introduced the notion of an \emph{approximation function} to control a broad class of small denominators, ensuring the convergence of KAM iterations.
+Following his terminology, we refer to such functions as $\sigma$-\emph{approximation functions}.
+Remarkably, R\"{u}ssmann's approach does not rely on iterative techniques but rather on sophisticated optimization methods; for a concise exposition in the case $\sigma=1$, see \cite{MR879908}.